ansible-ThoTeam/nexus3-oss/README.md

       nexus_config_rubygems: false
       nexus_config_bower: false
       nexus_config_npm: false
+      nexus_config_gitlfs: false

-These are all false unless you override them from playbook / group_var / cli, these all utlize the same mechanisem as maven.
+These are all false unless you override them from playbook / group_var / cli, these all utilize the same mechanism as maven.

 ## Dependencies